Rural Surveying & Rural Property Management, MLE

 Assessment Methods

 Courses are assessed via coursework and formal examinations.
-There are two diets of examinations: December and May, normally four courses examined at each diet.
+There are two dates of examinations: December and May, normally four courses examined at each time.
 As you progress greater emphasis is placed on the application of knowledge and skills, project work increases and examinations are fewer.
 Projects focus on local estates, rural businesses, and farms and are designed to incorporate the types of task expected in the workplace.

 Why Study Rural Surveying & Rural Property Management?